 State: Enabled or Disabled the IEEE802.3az EEE for the specified ports.
 By default, all ports are enabled.
-Click Apply to implement changes made.
+Click Apply to make the configurations take effect.

 If the connection speed drops down from 1000M to 100M, or the first link up takes longer time, please follow below steps and check again: